Noir-Network/Noir_whitepaper/whitepaper-main/whitepaper-main/src/developer_friendly.md

 - `int_in_range(seed, min, max)` that returns a random integer in the `[min,max(` range
 - `shuffle(seed, list)` that shuffles a given list

-The team has seen many insecure implementations of these functions in the wild, and we believe it is important to provide them as part of the Nois ecosystem to incentivize dapps developer to create secure and robust applications.
+The team has observed numerous unreliable implementations of these functions in the real world, so we think it's critical to include them in the Nois ecosystem to encourage dapp developers to build reliable and secure applications.